Life Blood --VIII---Page 27

 me.

-Then Alex Goddard drifted into my dream, still all in white,
+Then Alex Goddard drifted into my dream,

 and he was gentle and caring as he again moved his hands over